axr167/interview-prep/technical-rounds/10-Binary-Tree/Readme.md

 ### 2. Inorder traversal arranges the tree's nodes in sorted order if it is a BST.
 This can be useful for situations where you need to get nth smallest/largest element

 When you do inorder traversal in a binary search tree (left<current<right) then an inorder traversal returns the nodes in sorted order.
+Similarly you can do reverse inorder traversal to get nodes in descending order.

+If you are asked to find the 2nd largest element in a BST then it is the second reverse-inorder element and the second-last inorder element.
+Similarlt if you are asked to find the second element in a BST, it is the second inorder element and the second-last reverse-inorder element.

-This is useful if you want to get the kth smallest or kth largest element in a BST.
+Inorder is useful if you want to get the kth smallest or kth largest element in a BST.

 ### 3. Postorder traversal to get anything that requires you to compute root's valu last.
 Example: tree height - you need to compute child heights first to compute parent height.
 So use postorder traversal